demisto/content/Packs/PATHelpdeskAdvanced/Integrations/PATHelpdeskAdvanced/README.md

 Improve the effectiveness of your service provision and resources, and the quality of your IT department.
-This integration was integrated and tested with version 11.0.44 of PAT HelpdeskAdvanced.
+This integration was integrated and tested with version 11.0.44 of PATHelpdeskAdvanced.

 ## Configure PAT HelpdeskAdvanced on Cortex XSOAR